 - Struggles with intimacy and relationships: Difficulty forming or maintaining close connections.

-- Hyper-independence: Feeling like you can’t rely on anyone but yourself.
+- Hyper-independence: Feeling like you cannot rely on anyone but yourself.

 - Flashbacks or intrusive memories: Unwanted recollections that feel as vivid as the original event.